 There are four ingredients in a published work of history (intending that term in its broadest sense): fact, interpretation, expression, and the professional persona of the author.
 All four need care from the ethical practitioner.
 Each has its characteristic forms of dishonesty.
 Plagiarism in the strict sense is dishonesty in matters of expression.
 The concept can be stretched to cover one or more of the other categories, but doing so can lead to confusion when judging cases.
 It may help to consider briefly all four categories.

 1. Fact is not invented, but must be ascertained.
 If the author has ascertained facts by direct investigation, that investigation will be the substance of the work, and requires no citation.
 If established in an earlier work, including a work by the same author, that work should be cited.
-If archive data are used, the location and access code for the data should be given.
-If interviews, their date and the present location of any transcripts.
+If archive data are used, the location and access information for the data should be given.
+If interviews, their date and the location of any transcripts.
 If objects, their provenance and present location.
 Needless to say, reference to nonexistent sources, and incorrect citation of facts, are fundamental violations of professional ethos.
-They are not plagiarism, rather, they are fraud of the most blatant sort.
-Basic lying.
+They are not plagiarism, They are fraud of the most blatant sort.
 A classic case is the forged document called the Donation of Constantine, masterfully exposed by Valla.
-But antiquity has no monopoly: a recent case is the Hitler Diaries, or the fraudulent gun ownership study of Michael Bellesiles.
+But antiquity has no monopoly: recent cases are the Hitler Diaries, or the fraudulent gun ownership study of Michael Bellesiles.

-2. Interpretation is the work of an individual, working with the facts to get to the next level.
-Examples of unique interpretations built on agreed facts are Jaspers' Axial Age idea, Turner's Frontier Thesis, Wittfogel's Oriental Despotism model, Sekino's Iron Age theory, Lachmann's Ur-Markus suggestion.
+2. Interpretation is the effort of an individual working with the facts to get to the next level.
+Examples of interpretations built on agreed facts are Jaspers' Axial Age idea, Turner's Frontier Thesis (that is Turner in the picture above), Wittfogel's Oriental Despotism model, Sekino's Iron Age theory, Lachmann's Ur-Markus suggestion.
 Such contributions to the ongoing understanding of the past need to be properly credited (or discredited, but at any rate, acknowledged).
 Appropriation of the ideas of others is intellectual theft rather than plagiarism.
 But intellectual theft is still serious

 Intellectual theft is very common in our world.
 It may take the form of a professor publishing his student's work as his own, or a professor mining the good ideas of a lower-ranking professor's dissertation, or a scholar appropriating the leading theses of a colleague's unpublished paper.
 The dissertation in particular, though at least in the US it is a published document (you can buy a copy from UMI), is by long but vicious precedent widely treated as unpublished, and thus as available for the taking.
 Misunderstandings arise when cultures meet and overlap, as witness the Courant/Robbins authorship dispute, which exposed a cultural difference rather than a dispute as to fact.
 But with due allowance for these frictions, intellectual theft is widespread on both sides of the Pond.
 It is the most sensitive crime in the intellectual world, including the scientific corner of the intellectual world.
 Due care is recommended, for those who seek good standing in that world.

 3. Expression is an individual's way of putting fact and interpretation down on paper; it enters the realm of the artistic.
 It is also the most useful meaning of "plagiarism."
 Expression in this sense is protected by copyright law, and appropriation of the expression of an earlier writer is an actionable offense.
 An action becomes legally practical only if large sums of money are involved (and may be ill-advised even then, but we are here dealing with ideal behavior).
 Failure to give sources for facts, or credit for ideas, are sometimes lumped under "plagiarism," but that term is strictly most applicable to this third intellectual crime: the incorporation of other people's prose.
 Popular historians are increasingly disposed to blend into their own work whole stretches of the felicitously wrought work of previous writers.
-The exposures of Stephen Oates, Doris Kearns Goodwin, and Stephen Ambrose are recent examples, as is the classic dispute surrounding H G Wells, and the more recent one concerning J K Rowling.
+The exposures of Stephen Oates, Doris Kearns Goodwin, and Stephen Ambrose are recent examples.
+So are the classic dispute surrounding H G Wells (whose sensationally successful Outline of History was deeply, but silently, indebted to an earlier work by Florence Deeks of Toronto), and the more recent one concerning J K Rowling.
 These people go beyond "author" and enter the realm of "packager."
 But even packages need a bill of lading.
 A correct one.